ghuntley/ghuntley.github.io/_posts/2016-10-11-semantic-versioning-of-xamarin-applications.md

 ---
 One of the unique things about Xamarin is the ability to share large chunks of code between all of the mobile platforms.
 This provides an unique opportunity to version mobile applications as a complete unit reglardless of the destination app store or mobile platform.

-A Xamarin application typically consists of a core library where all the business logic is stored and tiny per-platform library implementations of non-portable services (i.e. `CoreLocationService : ILocationService`) and finally the actual application's itself.
+A Xamarin application typically consists of a core library where all the business logic is stored and tiny per-platform library implementations of non-portable services (i.e. `CoreLocationService : ILocationService`) and finally the actual applications itself.

 Which can be expressed using the <a href="http://semver.org/">Semantic Versioning (SemVer)</a> standard as follows: